 Because in a year that many wanted to tune out, music gave us a reason to keep listening.

-The mouse icon is comically oversized on the website, as if you were partially sighted or as in one of those toy computers you’d see in adverts growing up.
+The mouse icon is comically oversized on the website, as in one of those toy computers you’d see in adverts growing up.
 It’s like a third arm, controlling your clicks and automatically moving on to the next titbit.
 Accessing the site on a mobile will mitigate this.
-It mirrors the way you are signposted to playlists and ‘radio stations’ devoid of any human warmth which usually direct you to the most facile choices, each artist’s most-played song.
-That is, if you’re a ‘baller’/ ‘Premium listener’ (their words, not mine).
+It mirrors the way you’re signposted to playlists and ‘radio stations’ devoid of any human warmth which usually direct you to the most facile choices, each artist’s most-played song.
+That is, if you’re a baller (or ‘Premium listener’).
 For those who don’t pay, adverts might give some semblance of humanity.

 It’s true that there are more insidious algorithms out there.
 But how are they (adopting the language of the bedroom hacker-cum-conspiracy theorist) making use of our data?
 Deep Learning, Collaborative Filtering, Natural Language Processing: what do they all mean?
-A massive profile of music is being created – granted, it doesn’t seem as insidious as Tinder or the myriad sites that sell more sensitive data.
-All the same, you do wonder why an exclamation appears next to the Avast icon on 2017wrapped.com alerting you to ‘6 TRACKING SYSTEMS.’
+A massive profile of music is being created, and you do wonder why an exclamation appears in Chrome on 2017wrapped.com alerting you to ‘6 TRACKING SYSTEMS.’

 Spotify has been in the news this year because people claim to have exposed ‘fake artists’ who flesh out popular playlists and help them avoid paying royalties.
-So much of the app is reductive, so neatly packaged and couched in anodyne terms that it might escape your attention.
-Plying listeners with ‘endless’ mixes to soundtrack every moment until they drop dead.
-I mentioned their response to the travel ban, and they made a few podcasts and videos (demoted to the bottom of the homepage) to encourage young people to vote.
-They also do a fair bit of lobbying, including arguing against tax avoidance measures by advocating a ‘global tax framework.’
+So much of the app is reductive, so neatly packaged and couched in anodyne terms that something like that escapes your attention.
+They ply listeners with ‘endless’ mixes to soundtrack every moment until they drop dead.
+There’s their response to the travel ban, and they made a few podcasts and videos (demoted to the bottom of the homepage) to encourage young people to vote.
+But they also do a fair bit of lobbying, including arguing against tax avoidance measures by advocating a ‘global tax framework.’

 There is the ‘If you don’t like it’ argument.
-People use Spotify because it’s convenient and cheaper than buying CDs or records (despite a tacit acknowledgment of how this hardly benefits musicians because Spotify pay them pitiful amounts for each stream).
+People use Spotify because it’s convenient and cheaper than buying CDs or records (despite a tacit acknowledgment of how this hardly benefits musicians because they get paid pitiful amounts for each stream).
 Their genre descriptions can sometimes be a bit more nuanced, and ‘Related Artists’ can be useful.
-There are gaps in the catalogue however:
+There are gaps in the catalogue, however:

 I pay for spotify to **bleep**ing listen to xxxtentacion, and then you **bleep**s have the nerve to remove his albums and EPs.
 You better bring them back b4 i do, cuz u guys gon’ lose a lot of listeners.